A Great Concrete Dagger

 November 30, 1979

-The elevation of faster traffic flow to the level of social good was a chronic complaint of mine.
-My prediction in the opening graf that energy costs would soon render roads superfluous was more hopeful than wise, and I would regard it as a kindness if you never mention it again.
+The elevation of faster traffic flow to the level of social good by City of Springfield officials was a chronic complaint of mine.
+My prediction in the opening graf, that energy costs would soon render roads superfluous, was more hopeful than wise, and I would regard it as a kindness if you never mention it again.

 It is one of the ironies of our recent political life that roads should have become so volatile an issue just when the changing economics of energy bid to render them increasingly superfluous.
 Oh, well.
 We’ve built roads from habit rather than need for years; indeed, late 20th century American society may be described as ever more elaborate expressways linking ever more elaborate traffic jams.
 Road planners have long sought to smooth things out by making everything into one gigantic expressway.
 People, however, are beginning to complain.

 They have complained most recently in Springfield.
 For a decade, state and local planners have been working toward the conversion of an old railroad track along Madison Street in downtown Springfield into one half of a major new east-west traffic corridor.
-The project’s once-grand dimensions have been progressively pared by rising costs—(to this day some locals refer to it as the “Madison expressway" ) until it now is planned as a rather ordinary multi-lane “signalized” street with grade-level intersections (intersectionalized?) with speed limits closer to 35 than 55 mph.
+The project’s once-grand dimensions have been progressively pared by rising costs—(to this day some locals refer to it as the “Madison expressway" ) until it now is planned as a rather ordinary multi-lane “signalized” street with grade-level intersections (is such a street thus intersectionalized?) with speed limits closer to 35 than 55 mph.
 First-phase construction is expected to be finished by 1983.

 That first phase would mean building the new corridor right next to the John Hay Homes, Springfield's postwar monument to public housing hopes.
 Residents there, speaking individually and through the Hay Homes Residents Council and the neighborhood organization known as the Streetside Boosters, oppose the project bitterly.
 They say the corridor will bring noise and fumes into the neighborhood, endanger children who live nearby, and make it difficult to reach the nearby Neighborhood Facilities Building.